uodatascience/ML-CrashCourse/docs/02-Regularized_Regression_in_caret.md

     toc_depth: 2
 ---

-# Regularized Regression in Caret
+# What is Regularized regression?

 This is intended to provide a (very brief) introduction to some key concepts in Machine Learning/Predictive Modeling, and how they work within a regression context.
 Regularized regression is a nice place for folks with a psych background to start, because its an extension of the familiar regression models we've all come to know and love.